 In these times of uncertainty, I know we will all work together to provide the best education for our students while making the health and safety of our campus and the community at large a top priority.
 I urge you to reach out and ask for help when you need it.
 What we, and you, do between now and December will determine what happens in January.
 We must all work toward the goal of a safe reopening and the return to some level of campus normal.
 It is with so much personal love for ESU that I wish you all continued resolve to stay Warrior Strong.

 Marcia G. Welsh, Ph.D.

-- All divisions on campus are coordinating efforts to ensure that students, faculty and staff have proper personal protective equipment (PPE) upon their arrival.
+- All divisions on campus are coordinating efforts to ensure that the small number of students who will be on campus (please see information above on students who are eligible to apply for on-campus housing), faculty and staff have proper personal protective equipment (PPE).
 All members of the ESU campus community and guests are required to wear masks in all public spaces and to practice social distancing (six-feet apart when possible).
-ESU will supply two reusable, washable cloth face masks to every student and employee.
+ESU will supply two reusable, washable cloth face masks to students and employees on campus.
 If you already have masks you are encouraged to continue to use them, and be sure to follow the CDC guidance on washing and sanitizing masks.
 Additional masks will be available for purchase at the bookstore.

 - All individuals entering all buildings on campus must wear a face mask and continue to wear a face mask when in hallways, classrooms, public spaces, common areas, and during office visits.

 - Any meetings among faculty, staff and students should continue to be conducted remotely as much as possible.